-The potential benefits of LPB treatment of 300M landing gear steel has been investigated and quantified in terms of corrosion fatigue performance and SCC in a neutral salt solution environment, and damage tolerance to a depth of 0.020 in. performance with LPB treatment was compared to the baseline material performance and that of a conventionally shot peened surface.
+The benefits of LPB treatment of 300M landing gear steel has been investigated and quantified in terms of corrosion fatigue performance and SCC in a neutral salt solution environment, and damage tolerance to a depth of 0.020 in.
+The performance with LPB treatment was compared to the baseline material performance and that of a conventionally shot peened surface.
 LPB introduced a layer of compression approaching the yield strength in magnitude and extending to 0.050 in.
-The LPB treatment effectively mitigated FOD up to 0.020 in. deep and eliminated the large fatigue debit caused by exposure to salt water.
-Because the LPB treated surface remains in compression even under high tensile applied loads, stress corrosion cracking was effectively entirely mitigated in salt water exposure.
+LPB treatment effectively mitigated FOD up to 0.020 in. deep and eliminated the large fatigue debit caused by exposure to salt water.
+Because the LPB treated surface remains in compression even under high tensile applied loads, SCC was effectively mitigated in salt water exposure.